Visual Processing Disorder and Dyslexia Melbourne

 How can a psychologist help

 Psychologists can support children experiencing dyslexia or visual processing difficulties in several ways.
 A comprehensive assessment can help identify a child's specific learning profile, distinguishing between dyslexia, visual processing difficulties, and other conditions.
 Based on assessment findings, psychologists may provide targeted interventions focusing on reading, writing, and processing skills, and can work collaboratively with teachers and families to develop support plans that include appropriate classroom accommodations.
 Psychologists can also assist with the emotional and behavioural challenges that sometimes accompany learning difficulties, such as anxiety or low self-esteem.
-Where specific visual-motor or perceptual difficulties are identified, psychologists may refer families to other practitioners — such as occupational therapists — for further assessment and support
+Where specific visual-motor or perceptual difficulties are identified, and the child's diet may be lacking nutrients, psychologists may refer families to other practitioners, such as as a nutritionist or dietician, for further assessment and support.

 Understanding Dyslexia